-This is where you’ll use some of the longer loops to reel in the plant and fasten it onto previous growth – where there’s no exposed trellis left to attach to as shown below.
+Reel in the plant and fasten it onto previous growth, where there’s no exposed trellis left to attach to, as you see below.

-Before you know it, your clematis will reach the top (this pic is from a previous year as it’s not currently at that point yet!).
+Before you know it, your clematis will reach the top!
+This pic is from a previous year as it’s not currently at that point yet!

 When the clematis runs out of trellis, it will fold over on itself and start to bloom.